 See what Ori Learning’s transition curriculum can do for your school or district.

-2. Role play: Developing interpersonal skills
+2. Developing interpersonal skills

 In this role-playing activity, you will analyze a problem and develop a solution that works for both sides.